Federal Primary Runoff Elections and Voter Turnout Declines, 1994 - 2012

-This report analyzes turnout data for the 146 primary runoff elections held between 1994 and 2010.
-Primary runoffs are elections between the top two vote-getters that are held after the initial primary should no candidate surpass a certain vote threshold (typically a majority) in the first round.
-However, these elections are plagued with declining turnout that negates the representative nature of the system.
-Noting the numerous factors that may impact turnout decline, this report attempts to quantify and measure these effects to promote the best possible election policy.
+This report analyzes turnout data for the 171 primary runoff elections held between 1994 and 2012.
+Primary runoffs are elections between the top two vote-getters that are held after an initial primary should no candidate surpass a certain vote threshold (typically a majority) in the first round.

 The report finds that primary runoff elections are plagued with significant declines in turnout that dilutes the representative nature of the system.
 The report further examines the effect of the time delay between elections on turnout decline.
 Finally, the report recommends alternative runoff systems such as instant runoff voting to eliminate the turnout decline problem while preserving the benefits to representation of runoffs.